lorenzobalzani/bio-ee-egv/README.md

 ## Datasets

 ### Original EE datasets
 Our BioE2T and BioT2E datasets are derived from 10 influential benchmarks originally designed for biomedical EE (BEE) and primarily released within BioNLP-ST competitions.
-For ease of use, we include these freely accessible benchmarks directly within the repository.
+For your convenience, we include these freely accessible benchmarks directly within the repository: `data/datasets/original_datasets.tar.gz`.

 <table>
   <tr>